Meltham branch line

 The Meltham branch line is a disused railway line that ran for 3+1/2 mi from Lockwood to Meltham, in West Yorkshire, England.
 The line was single track for its entire length.
-The last regular passenger service was on 21 May 1949.
+Opening to goods in 1868 and to passengers on 5 July 1869, the last regular passenger service was on 21 May 1949.
 It closed completely on 3 April 1965.

 The route

 The route began just south of Lockwood station near Lockwood Viaduct at a junction with the Penistone Line and continued as follows: